jscoobyced/sawan.io/README.md

 GoogleSecret=123456789 JwtSecret="Your encryption key to secure JWT" ./start.sh
 ```

 Note you might need to run as sudo if you haven't added your user to the docker group.

 IMPORTANT NOTES: have a look at the above script and make sure you're happy with what it does.

+## Update - 2019-08-06

+Moved CI to [CircleCI](https://circleci.com).
+It's faster, using docker.
+I also needed to change the C# code coverage to [AltCover](https://github.com/SteveGilham/altcover) because it supports linux.
+I will probably test [Coverlet](https://github.com/tonerdo/coverlet) in some near future.